Advertisement

-In recent years, Spain has become a sought-after destination for foreigners seeking a new home.
+In recent years, has become a sought-after destination for foreigners seeking a new home.
 Over 40,000 people have chosen to make Spain their residence, attracted by its rich culture, beautiful landscapes, and high quality of life.

-However, as the future of the Spain investment visa also known as Spain’s Golden Visa hangs in the balance, exploring other pathways to Spanish residency is essential, especially for digital nomads.
+However, as the future of the Spain investment visa also known as Spain’s hangs in the balance, exploring other pathways to Spanish residency is essential, especially for digital nomads.
 This article delves into the current Golden Visa requirements and explores various alternatives for securing residency in Spain.

 Why Spain?